bitfaster/BitFaster.Caching/README.md

 |    RuntimeMemoryCache | 280.16 ns | 5.607 ns | 7.486 ns | 16.59 | 0.0153 |      32 B |
 | ExtensionsMemoryCache | 342.72 ns | 3.729 ns | 3.114 ns | 20.29 | 0.0114 |      24 B |

-## Meta-programming using structs for JIT dead code removal and inlining
+## Meta-programming using structs and JIT value type optimization

-TemplateConcurrentLru features injectable policies defined as structs.
-Since structs are subject to special JIT optimizations, the implementation is much faster than if these policies were defined as classes.
-Using this technique, 'Fast' versions without hit counting are within 30% of the speed of a ConcurrentDictionary.
+TemplateConcurrentLru features injectable behaviors defined as structs.
+Structs are subject to special JIT optimizations, and the .NET JIT compiler can inline, eliminate dead code and propogate JIT time constants based on structs.
+Using this technique, the TemplateConcurrentLru can be customized to support LRU and TLRU policies without compromising execution speed.

-Since DateTime.UtcNow is around 4x slower than a ConcurrentDictionary lookup, policies that involve time based expiry are significantly slower.
-Since these are injected as structs and the slow code is optimized away, it is possible maintain the fastest possible speed for the non-TTL policy.

-### TemplateConcurrentLru.TryGet
+### Example: TemplateConcurrentLru.TryGet

 This is the source code for the TryGet method.
 It calls into two value type generic type arguments: policy (1) and hitcounter (2).